common-tools-interface/cti/doc/man/cti.1.md

   development and its interface is subject to change.
 CTI will verify at runtime if your system is running a different version of Flux; this check can be bypassed by setting *CTI_FLUX_DEBUG=1*.
-- *CTI_FLUX_REQUIRE_RANK0*: CTI uses the Flux `--output` and `--error` options to redirect job output.
-These files need to be available to the broker node, not necessarily where the tool is running.
-To ensure that these files are available to the job launch, CTI supplies the job option `--require=rank:0` when submitting jobs.
-To disable this, set *CTI_FLUX_REQUIRE_RANK0=0*.

 ## ALPS-specific variables